Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 22 Februari 2026 14.44.53 UTC
+- WIB: Minggu, 22 Februari 2026 15.47.00 UTC
-- WITA: Minggu, 22 Februari 2026 15.44.53 UTC
+- WITA: Minggu, 22 Februari 2026 16.47.00 UTC
-- WIT: Minggu, 22 Februari 2026 16.44.53 UTC
+- WIT: Minggu, 22 Februari 2026 17.47.00 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: nature
+Kategori: success